About the Exhibit

 Do all alebrije sculptures follow the same style?

 No. The art form has grown in different ways in Mexico.
 For example, the alebrijes created in Mexico City have a different look and use different materials than those in Oaxaca, a Mexican state.
 Both styles will be represented at Cantigny.
+In addition, two of the artists are also toymakers, which is evident in their work.

 Didn’t the movie “Coco” feature alebrijes?

 Yes!
 The 2017 Disney/Pixar film helped the art form gain popular exposure in the United States.
-Cantigny plans to screen “Coco” at the park on Friday, June 3.

 How many alebrijes will be at Cantigny?